 Reading consists of two dimensions, word reading and comprehension.
 We develop children’s competence in both dimensions through a range of teaching.

 Underpinning reading is the understanding that the letters on the page represents the sounds in spoken words.
 This is the reason why phonics is emphasised in the early teaching of reading through the ‘Letters and Sounds’ curriculum.

 At Emsworth Primary School it is our aim to provide exciting and creative writing stimuli.
-This includes opportunities for children to ‘Free Write’ and experiment with their own ideas through ‘Let’s Write’.
+This includes high quality texts, pictures, film clips and real-life experiences.
 Our teaching of writing ensures the children have purposeful links and are encouraged to think about the impact their writing has on the reader and their audience.

 Grammar and spelling